speedbunny/holymission-mud/README.md

 ## Restoration Note

-> *“Room descriptions are sacred.
+> *Redsexy - “Room descriptions are sacred.
 Everything else can burn and regrow.”*

 More commentary and original lore to follow as archival continues.
 ASCII art and original login screen will be restored in a future commit.